pedrogiorgetti/ama/README.md

 ### Example

-1. **Sign Up/Login**: Create an account or log in to the platform.
-2. **Post a Question**: Navigate to the "Ask a Question" section and submit your query.
+1. **Post a Question**: Navigate to the "Ask a Question" section and submit your query.
-3. **View Responses**: Check the responses to your questions on the main dashboard.
+2. **View Responses**: Check the responses to your questions on the main dashboard.

 ## Contributing